 If your blood pressure drops too low, you may go into shock.
 The amount of amlodipine that can lead to an overdose varies.

-Immediate action required: Go to your nearest emergency department (ED) straight away or phone your GP if:
+Emergency action required: Go to your nearest emergency department (ED) straight away or phone your GP if:

-- you take too much almodipine
+- you take too much amlodipine

 Do not drive yourself to the ED.
 Get someone else to drive or call for an ambulance.